TheRedBrain/rpg-inventory/README.md

 Active and visible status effects are listed on the right side of the inventory screen.
 They are sorted by their category (harmful, beneficial and neutral).
 Effects can have a description (added by assigning a value to <effect_translation_key>.description in the lang files), which is also displayed.

-### Food Overhaul Compatibility

-[Food Overhauls](https://modrinth.com/mod/food-overhaul) food effects are displayed in a separate list.
+Effects in the "rpginventory:food_effects" effect tag are displayed in a separate list.

 ## Unusable Items